cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 ## Signer Provided PID Core Operations

-This section defines the core operations used by the `ProofGenWithPseudonym` and `ProofVerifyWithPseudonym` operations defined in (#proof-generation-with-pseudonym) and (#proof-verification-with-pseudonym) correspondingly.
+This section defines the core operations used by the `ProofGenWithPseudonym` and `ProofVerifyWithPseudonym` operations defined in (#signer-provided-pid-proof-generation-with-pseudonym) and (#signer-provided-pid-proof-verification-with-pseudonym) correspondingly.
 Those operations are handling the main mathematical procedures required to compute and validate the BBS with pseudonym proof.

 ### Signer Provided PID Core Proof Generation

 This operations computes a BBS proof and a zero-knowledge proof of correctness of the pseudonym in "parallel" (meaning using common randomness), as to both create a proof that the pseudonym was correctly calculated using an undisclosed value that the Prover knows (i.e., the `pid` value), but also that this value is "signed" by the BBS signature (the last undisclosed message).
 As a result, validating the proof guarantees that the pseudonym is correctly computed and that it was computed using the Prover identifier that was included in the BBS signature.

-The operation uses the `ProofInit` and `ProofFinalize` operations defined in TBD and the `ProofWithPseudonymChallengeCalculate` defined in (#challenge-calculation).
+The operation uses the `ProofInit` and `ProofFinalize` operations defined in [@!I-D.irtf-cfrg-bbs-signatures] and the `ProofWithPseudonymChallengeCalculate` defined in (#challenge-calculation).

 ```
 proof = CoreProofGenWithPseudonym(PK,